The Taranaki Falls Track is one of the more popular walks in Tongariro National Park (that isn’t the Tongariro Alpine Crossing).

 TABLE OF CONTENTS

-Hike Duration6: For me it took 1 hour and 24 minutes, which included a couple of minutes admiring the waterfall.
-The doc signs have the walk at 2 hours, which should be enough for 90% of people.
+For me it took 1 hour and 24 minutes, which included a couple of minutes admiring the waterfall.
+The DOC signs have it at 2 hours, which should be enough for 90% of people.
 If you’ve only got two hours of time, you’ll be able to complete the hike.

 The trailhead is at the end of Ngauruhoe Terrace, a little bit past Whakapapa Chateau